-Interventional Cardiology Service in San Diego
+Interventional Cardiology at Scripps Health in San Diego

 Scripps teams provide interventional cardiology services that can bring you back to health quickly without the need for traditional surgeries and hospital stays.
 Our board-certified cardiologists are nationally recognized experts in the latest techniques and devices, some of which are only available locally through clinical trials at Scripps in San Diego.

 Interventional cardiology includes heart diagnostics and non-surgical treatments such as catheter-based procedures and the use of minimally-invasive instruments and devices to:

 - Restore healthy blood flow to the heart

 - Repair or replace damaged or failing heart valves